Requesting Employment or Appointment Accommodations

 In many cases, reasonable accommodations may be arranged by a direct conversation between the student and faculty supervisor, appointing unit supervisor, or administrative designee.
 Students are not required to disclose to the academic unit their medical diagnosis when requesting an accommodation.

 - Task Analysis: A task analysis for a student’s position may be requested by the employing unit.
-Typically the faculty supervisor or administrative designee will consult with the Rackham Resolution Officer, who in turn may consult with Services for Students with Disabilities or the Office of Institutional Equity, when identifying the essential functions of the position and the required knowledge, skills, and abilities related to the performance of the essential functions.
+Typically the faculty supervisor or administrative designee will consult with the Rackham Resolution Officer, who in turn may consult with Services for Students with Disabilities or the Equity, Civil Rights, and Title IX Office (ECRT), when identifying the essential functions of the position and the required knowledge, skills, and abilities related to the performance of the essential functions.

 - Health Care Provider Information: Students may be asked to complete a Health Care Provider Release Form that grants permission for Services for Students with Disabilities or other university medical professionals to contact the treating health care provider.